Please send your comments with the subject line “Comments on Perinatal Guidelines” to ContactUs@aidsinfo.nih.gov by August 20, 2015.

 The potential harm to the fetus from maternal ingestion of a specific drug depends not only on the drug itself but also on the dose ingested; the gestational age of the fetus at exposure; the duration of exposure; the interaction with other agents to which the fetus is exposed; and, to an unknown extent, the genetic makeup of mother and fetus.

-Significant malformations were observed in 3 of 20 infant cynomolgus monkeys receiving efavirenz from gestational Days 20 to 150 at a dose resulting in plasma concentrations comparable to systemic human exposure at therapeutic dosage.6 The malformations included anencephaly and unilateral anophthalmia in one, microphthalmia in another, and cleft palate in the third.
-Among pregnancies prospectively reported to the Antiretroviral Pregnancy Registry through July 2013 that had exposure to efavirenz-based regimens, a 2.3% incidence of overall birth defects was seen with first-trimester exposure, a proportion not significantly different from that observed among U.S. births in the general population.7 Defects reported prospectively included one report of myelomeningocele and a separate report of anophthalmia.
-The case of anophthalmia included severe oblique facial clefts and amniotic banding that is known to be associated with anophthalmia.7 In addition, six cases of central nervous system defects, including myelomeningocele, have been retrospectively reported in infants born to mothers receiving efavirenz during the first trimester.6 However, retrospective reports can be biased toward reporting of more unusual and severe cases and are less likely to be representative of the general population experience.
+Efavirenz use during pregnancy has received increased scrutiny because of the results of a small study in non-human primates.
+Significant malformations were observed in 3 of 20 infant cynomolgus monkeys receiving efavirenz from gestational days 20 to 150 at a dose resulting in plasma concentrations comparable to systemic human exposure at therapeutic dosage.13 The malformations included anencephaly and unilateral anophthalmia in one, microphthalmia in another, and cleft palate in the third.
+Among pregnancies prospectively reported to the Antiretroviral Pregnancy Registry through January 2014 that had exposure to efavirenz-based regimens, a 2.3% incidence of overall birth defects was seen with first-trimester exposure, a proportion not significantly different from that observed among U.S. births in the general population.6 Defects reported prospectively included one report of myelomeningocele and a separate report of anophthalmia.
+The case of anophthalmia included severe oblique facial clefts and amniotic banding that is known to be associated with anophthalmia.6 In addition, six cases of central nervous system defects, including myelomeningocele, have been retrospectively reported in infants born to mothers receiving efavirenz during the first trimester.13 However, retrospective reports can be biased toward reporting of more unusual and severe cases and are less likely to be representative of the general population experience.

-A meta-analysis including data from 21 studies reporting on 1,437 first-trimester exposures found no increased risk of overall birth defects in infants born to women on efavirenz during the first trimester compared with those on other ARV drugs during the first trimester (relative risk [RR] 0.85; 95% confidence interval [CI], 0.61–1.20).
-One neural tube defect was observed, giving an incidence of 0.07% (95% CI, 0.002–0.39).8 However, the number of reported first-trimester efavirenz exposures still remains insufficient to rule out a two- to three-fold increase in low-incidence birth defects (incidence of neural tube defects in the general U.S. population is 0.02%–0.2%).9
+A meta-analysis including data from 23 studies reporting on 2,026 first-trimester exposures found no increased risk of overall birth defects in infants born to women on efavirenz during the first trimester compared with those on other ARV drugs during the first trimester (relative risk 0.78; 95% CI, 0.56–1.08).
+One neural tube defect was observed, giving an incidence of 0.05% (95% CI, <0.01 to 0.28).14 However, the number of reported first-trimester efavirenz exposures still remains insufficient to rule out a 2- to 3-fold increase in low-incidence birth defects (incidence of neural tube defects in the general U.S. population is 0.02% to 0.2%).15

-In contrast to the meta-analysis, the Pediatric AIDS Clinical Trials Protocols (PACTG) 219 and 219C studies reported a higher defect rate in infants with first-trimester exposure to efavirenz compared with those without first-trimester efavirenz exposure (adjusted odds ratio 4.31; 95% CI, 1.56–11.86).
-However, only 32 infants had efavirenz exposure.10 PACTG protocol P1025 is a companion study of PACTG 219 with considerable overlap in cases enrolled.
-Although P1025 reports a significant increased risk of congenital anomalies in infants born between 2002 and 2007 with first-trimester exposure to efavirenz,3 there is overlap in the defect cases between the 2 studies and only 41 infants are included in this analysis.
-Thus, additional data are needed on first-trimester efavirenz exposures to be able to more conclusively determine if risk of neural tube defects or other malformations is elevated.
+In contrast to the meta-analysis, the Pediatric AIDS Clinical Trials Group (PACTG) protocols 219 and 219C studies reported a higher defect rate in infants with first-trimester exposure to efavirenz compared with those without first-trimester efavirenz exposure (AOR 4.31; 95% CI, 1.56–11.86).
+However, only 32 infants had efavirenz exposure.16 PACTG protocol P1025 is a companion study of PACTG 219 with considerable overlap in cases enrolled.
+Although P1025 reports a significant increased risk of congenital anomalies in infants born between 2002 and 2007 with first-trimester exposure to efavirenz,3 there is overlap in the defect cases between the 2 studies and only 41 infants with efavirenz exposure are included in this analysis.
+In the French study discussed above, first-trimester efavirenz use was not associated with an increase in defects in the primary analysis using the European Surveillance of Congenital Abnormalities birth defect classification system.8 In a secondary analysis using the Metropolitan Atlanta Congenital Defects Program (MACDP) birth defect classification used by the Antiretroviral Pregnancy Registry, an association was found between first-trimester efavirenz exposure and neurologic defects.
+However, none of the four defects were neural tube defects, and none of the defects had common embryology.7 First-trimester efavirenz exposure was not associated with an increased risk of defects in the PHACS analysis.9 Thus, additional data are needed on first-trimester efavirenz exposures to be able to more conclusively determine whether risk of neural tube defects or other malformations is elevated.

 Tenofovir has not demonstrated teratogenicity in rodents or monkeys.
 In infant monkeys with in utero exposure to tenofovir at maternal doses resulting in levels approximately 25 times those used in humans, low birth weights and reductions in fetal bone porosity were seen.
 Chronic administration of tenofovir to immature animals of multiple species has resulted in reversible bone abnormalities; these effects were dose-, exposure-, age-, and species-specific.
-Data from the Antiretroviral Pregnancy Registry show a birth defect incidence of 2.4% in 1,612 women with first-trimester tenofovir exposure, similar to that in the general population.7 An Italian study assessed growth patterns, bone health, and markers of bone metabolism in 33 infants with in utero exposure to tenofovir and found no difference compared with infants born to HIV-infected women who had not been exposed to tenofovir.12 A larger study from the United States included 2,029 HIV-exposed but uninfected infants, 449 (21%) of whom had in utero exposure to tenofovir.13 Although there were no differences in anthropomorphic parameters at birth, at age 1 year, infants exposed to tenofovir-based regimens had slight but significantly lower adjusted mean length and head circumference for age z-score than those without exposure to tenofovir.
+Data from the Antiretroviral Pregnancy Registry show a birth defect incidence of 2.3% in 1,982 women with first-trimester tenofovir exposure, similar to that in the general population.6

-Health care providers who are caring for HIV-infected pregnant women and their newborns are strongly advised to report instances of prenatal exposure to ARV drugs (either alone or in combination) to the Antiretroviral Pregnancy Registry.
-This registry is an epidemiologic project to collect observational, non-experimental data regarding ARV exposure during pregnancy for the purpose of assessing the potential teratogenicity of these drugs.
+Health care providers who are caring for HIV-infected pregnant women and their newborns are strongly advised to report instances of prenatal exposure to ARV drugs (either alone or in combination) to the Antiretroviral Pregnancy Registry as early in pregnancy as possible.
+This registry is an epidemiologic project to collect observational, nonexperimental data regarding ARV exposure during pregnancy for the purpose of assessing the potential teratogenicity of these drugs.
 Registry data will be used to supplement animal toxicology studies and assist clinicians in weighing the potential risks and benefits of treatment for individual patients.
 The Antiretroviral Pregnancy Registry is a collaborative project of pharmaceutical manufacturers with an advisory committee of obstetric and pediatric practitioners.
 The registry does not use patient names, and registry staff obtain birth outcome follow-up information from the reporting physician.